-There may have been as many as 45,000 Comanches in the late 18th century, but by the end of the 19th century - their numbers were drastically reduced to a little less than 5,000.
+Some sources say there may have been close to 50,000 Comanches in the late 1700's.
+By the end of the 1800's, their numbers were drastically reduced to what is believed to have been less than 5,000.

-The question as to if they were the "Lords of the Plains," "Butchering Savages," or a combination of both is one that's not easily answered.
-Looking at the beautiful Comanche woman to the left, Needle Parker who was the daughter of Chief Quanah Parker, one would never think her tribe would be capable of doing what they reportedly did.
+The question as to if they were the "Lords of the Plains," or "Butchering Savages," or maybe a combination of both is one that is not easily answered.
+Looking at the beautiful Needle Parker, who was the daughter of Chief Quanah Parker, one would never think her tribe would be capable of doing what they reportedly did.

 While Americans have focused on their fighting American settlers, we forget they were the dominant tribe on the Southern Plains and often took captives from weaker tribes as a result of the wars they waged on those other Indian nations.

-In fact, I was very surprised to find out that compared to the thousands of captives from the Spanish, Mexican and American settlers, the majority of their captives actually came from other tribes.
-And yes, while they did sell their captives as slaves to the Spanish and later Mexican settlers, the Comanche actually traded their captives as slaves with other tribes.
+In fact, I was very surprised to find out that compared to the thousands of captives made up of Americans, Spaniards, and Mexicans, the vast majority of their captives actually came from other tribes.
+And while they did sell their captives as slaves to the Spanish and later Mexican settlers, the Comanche actually traded their captives as slaves with other tribes.

-Of the sources that I've been reading, there is no doubt that among Indian nations at the time -- the Comanche nation ruled the Southern Plains.
+Of the sources that I've been reading, there is no doubt that among Indian nations at the time, the Comanche nation did in fact rule the Southern Plains.

 One reason they were so feared is that the Comanche always fought to the death simply because they expected to be treated like their captives.
 Comanche boys, including captives, were raised to be warriors and had to endure bloody rites of passage.
 And yes, it is said that Comanche women often fought alongside the men - but not as warriors or on raids.

-It’s possible the viciousness of the Comanche was in part a by-product of their violent encounters with notoriously cruel Spanish colonists and then with Mexican bandits and soldiers.
-But a more persuasive theory is that the Comanche’s lack of central leadership prompted much of their cruelty.
-The Comanche bands were loose associations of warrior-raiders, like a confederation of small street gangs.
+Is it possible the viciousness of the Comanche was a by-product of their violent encounters with notoriously cruel Spanish colonists, as well as with Mexican bandits and soldiers?
+Fact is, anything is possible.
+But another theory is that the Comanche’s lack of central leadership prompted much of their cruelty.
+The Comanche bands were loose associations of warrior-raiders, sort of like a confederation of small street gangs.

-As to were they brutal?
-Well, sources talk a great deal about how Comanche Indians butchered babies, roasted enemies alive and actually rode hundreds of miles just to conduct their raids.
+As to the question about their brutality?
+Well, sources talk a great deal about how the Comanche butchered women and children, even babies, and how they roasted their enemies alive.
+It is believed that they rode hundreds of miles in some cases just to conduct raids.

-As for babies being invariably killed in raids, it should be said that the Spanish, and the U.S. Army were likely to murder Comanche women and children if they came upon them as well.
-So no, if someone reading this thinks that I'm pointing the finger at the Comanche saying that they were the only ones doing such horrible things - that's not the case.
+As for babies being killed in raids, it should be noted that the Spanish and even the U.S. Army murdered Comanche women and children.
+So no, if someone reading this thinks that I'm pointing the finger at the Comanche saying that they were the only ones doing such horrible things, that's not the case.

-I agree that there were atrocities on all sides -- Comanche, other tribes, Spanish, American, French, English, all sides over the years.
+I agree that there were atrocities on all sides, that means the Comanche, other tribes, Spanish, Mexican, American, French, English.
+All sides over the years.